neet-cv/LowLight-Metricsor/README.md

 ---

-<center><strong>CLASS</strong> Metrics(data_path, file_path, use_gpu, mode, A_name, B_name)</center>
+<center><strong>CLASS</strong> Metrics(mode, file_path, name="Metrics", use_gpu=True, A_name='_real_A', B_name='_fake_B', data_path='', A_path='', B_path='')</center>

-To run it, you should provide two parameters: data_path and file_path.
+To run it, you should provide two parameters: `mode` and `file_path`.

-- data_path: the path to your data folder.
+- `data_path`: the path to your data folder.

-- file_path: the folder path you want to set scores.
+- `file_path`: the folder path you want to set scores.
+The scores will be stored in `.txt` file.

-- use_gpu: **The default value is True when cuda is available**, and of course it will be False when cuda isn't available.
+- `use_gpu`: **The default value is True when cuda is available**, and of course it will be False when cuda isn't available.
 If you don't want to use gpu, then you can set it False.

+- `mode`: **You must set the mode value.**

-- mode: **The default value is 'mixed'.** It means that your first dataset and your second dataset are mixed but all of first dataset are named by ྾྾྾ and the other are named by ྾྾.
+  '**mixed**' mode means that your first dataset and your second dataset are mixed but all of first dataset are named by ྾྾྾ and the other are named by ྾྾.By using this mode, you should set the parameter `data_path`.

-  The parameter's another value is 'parted'.
-It means that your tow datasets are stored in two folders.
-And then there is no need to set `A_name` and `B_name` because they are ignored.
-To emphasize it, the folders should be sorted alphabetically.
-The former will be the first dataset and the latter will be the second dataset.
+  '**same_dir_parted**' mode means that your tow datasets are stored in two folders and the two folders are storted in the same father folder.
+And then you should set the parameter `data_path`.
+To emphasize it, its kid folders should be sorted alphabetically.
+The former will be the groundtruth dataset and the latter will be the low-light dataset.

+  '**diff_dir_parted**' mode means that your two datasets are stored in two folders and the two folders are storted in the different folders.
+So you should set the two parameters: `A_path`, `B_path`.
+And of course the former will be the groundtruth dataset and the latter will be the low-light dataset.

 - `A_name`, `B_name`: Only when mode is set as 'mixed', both are effective.
 The default value of `A_name` is `'_real_A'` and another is `'_fake_B'`.
-Those images of your first dataset are named by `྾྾྾_real_A` and those images of your second dataset are named by `྾྾྾_fake_B`.
+Those images of your groundtruth dataset are named by `྾྾྾_real_A` and those images of your low-light dataset are named by `྾྾྾_fake_B`.

+- `A_path`, `B_path`: Only when mode is set as 'diff_dir_parted', both are effective.
+The former will be the path to the groundtruth dataset and the latter will be the path to the low-light dataset.

 ---

-To emphasize, the first dataset contains your groundtruth images, and the second dataset contains your predict images!

-To emphasize, the first dataset contains your groundtruth images, and the second dataset contains your predict images!

-To emphasize, the first dataset contains your groundtruth images, and the second dataset contains your predict images!

 Warning: For those no-reference metics, they will only load second datasets!